MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 ## Visualization and interactivity

 I really wanted a way to output computation results in real time so I decided to add a GLFW + ImGui for a window and simple GUI to the library.
 (Taichi also did this!)
 The way it works now is that you can create a window, create the main rendering loop, and then render the tensor as an image.
 You can do quite a lot of things with this.
-I've implemented a 3D fractal path tracer, a 2D fluid simulation, real time neural embedding texture visualization, a compute sphere rasterizer for N-body etc.

 ```python
 #creates a single global window (can only be one at the moment)